-The Company had no non-performing loans more than 90 days overdue at the end of 2022.
-Nor were any individual losses recorded in the financial year.
-In the financial year, estimated loan loss provisions under IFRS 9 had an effect on profits of NOK -8 (-3) thousand.
-For more information on loan loss provisions, please refer to note 8.
+The Company had no non-performing loans more than 90 days past due at the end of 2023.
+No individual losses were recorded in the financial year.
+Estimated loss provisions under IFRS 9 had an effect on profits of NOK 4 (-8) thousand in the financial year.
+For more information on losses and lending, please refer to Note 8.